Obinabo/dryclean/README.md

 # dryclean
-This is a laundry project built on HTML, CSS and touch of jQuery
+This is a laundry project built on HTML, CSS and touch of jQuery.